Wat Chet Yot: Lanna’s 15th-Century Think Tank

 The 1477 Council: Standardising the Truth

 The 8th World Council was a massive logistical feat.
 Monks spent a full year comparing sacred manuscripts.
 They worked to create a definitive version of the Tripitaka.
-This was not just a religious act.
+This wasn’t just a religious act.
 It was a major “soft power” move.

 By hosting the council, Tilokkarat sent a message to the south.
 He showed the Ayutthaya Kingdom that Chiang Mai was the intellectual leader.
 He proved that Lanna was the true guardian of the faith.
 The council standardised the Lanna “Dhamma” script.
 This script became the backbone of Northern Thai literacy for centuries.